nearly 2,300 migrant workers and factory managers in Thailand have been educated using Quizerr.

 The pilot has been running during 2019 in Thailand and covered 10 factories which are the suppliers of 9 brands to the Nordic Countries.
 In total, 2,288 employees, including factory workers from Thailand, Myanmar and Cambodia, as well as middle and upper factory management in the supply chain, were trained using the Quizrr tool.
 The main aim of the pilot was to create a tech-based training solution for a durable training to improve workplace conditions and recruitment processes in Thailand, for both Thai and migrant workers.

 “I noticed that our employees started to discuss more about what they had learnt, such as what kind of rights migrant workers actually have.
-It has broadened up our knowledge about labour law”, says a manager in one of the factories.
+It has broadened up our knowledge about labour law.” – A manager in one of the factories.

 Migrant workers often discriminated against